-(C) A description of how the Local Board will ensure that the individual appointed to represent Title II services on the Board will coordinate with all Title II Grant Administrators in the Local Area in a uniform, regular and consistent manner.
+C. A description of how the Local Board will ensure that the individual appointed to represent Title II services on the Board will coordinate with all Title II Grant Administrators in the Local Area in a uniform, regular and consistent manner.

 The Title II representative on the WDB will have regular communication with other adult education providers in Prince George's County regarding relevant items discussed by the WDB.

 Additionally, Title II funded providers will be represented on the WDB American Job Center Committee.
 Participation in the WIOA Strategic Partnership Workgroup will be available to Title II funded providers as well.

-(D) A description of how adult education services will be provided in the American Job Center system within the Local Area.
+D. A description of how adult education services will be provided in the American Job Center system within the Local Area.

-Adult Education tutoring services are provided at the American Job Center in Largo and online.
-WDB's vision is to collocate adult education services, post-secondary training, and Title I services at the American Job Center Largo to improve access to job seekers and improve outcomes.
+Adult Education tutoring services are currently available online, with the flexibility to resume inperson services, as necessary.
+WDB's vision is to co-locate adult education services, postsecondary training, and Title I services at the American Job Center Largo to improve access to job seekers and improve outcomes.

-(E) A description of how adult education providers in the Local Area will use the Integrated English Literacy and Civics Education (IELCE) program under section 243(a) of WIOA to prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic selfsufficiency.
+E. A description of how adult education providers in the Local Area will use the Integrated English Literacy and Civics Education (IELCE) program under section 243(a) of WIOA to prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic self- sufficiency.
+If there are no IELCE providers in the Local Area, the response should note how the Area refers jobseekers looking for IELCE services.
 Note: Local Areas should check with all Title II-funded providers in their area; not all adult education providers receive IELCE funds.